 Step 3: Next, ascertain the rate of return offered on the premium, which is usually linked to the performance of the market.
 It is denoted by r.

-Step 4: Next, determine the total accumulated investment value on the basis of the age of the policy (step 1), premium payment (step 2), and rate of return (step 3) as shown below.
+Step 4: Next, determine the total accumulated investment value based on the age of the policy (step 1), premium payment (step 2), and rate of return (step 3), as shown below.